Petr Jakl, Head Coach

 When Petr and his wife Kate immigrated to North America he carried on his coaching journey while working with junior, senior and master athletes through several clubs and ski communities across USA and Canada.
 Starting in Utah, next he was growing new generations of cross country skiers from the north to the south of British Columbia, from the east to the west of Ontario, developing racing programs at the University of Maine at Presque Isle in the US, or miraculously fostering Jan, the Irish-Canadian, from recreational skier to 2014 Olympian.
 Not being busy enough, he kept returning for a few summers to Australia to help build a youth cross country ski program in New South Wales.

-These days, depending on his busy schedule, you can see Petr share his time between raising his gifted daughter Anna, coaching his new ski club, teaching public to ski, running his own registered massage therapy business, or just riding a bike, running, roller skiing, kick biking, swimming…or, of course, chasing snowflakes on his favorite skinny skis.
+These days, depending on his busy schedule, you can see Petr share his time between raising his daughter Anna, coaching his new ski club, teaching public to ski, running his own registered massage therapy business, or just riding a bike, running, roller skiing, kick biking, swimming…or, of course, chasing snowflakes on his favorite skinny skis.
 While having the highest coaching license in Europe, he is an NCCP level 3 coach as well as a CANSI level 1 instructor in Canada.
+In 2017 he obtained diploma in massage therapy and became Registered Massage Therapist.

 Katerina Jakl, Development Coach